f5devcentral/f5-agility-labs-vdi/docs/lab5/content-lab5.rst

 #.
 Add Citrix to the Browser Resource assign on the Full or Mobile Browser branch

+   - Click on the Browser Resource Assign object on the right end or the branch
    - Click on the “Add/Delete” link in the Browser Resource Assign pop up window
    - Select the Remote Desktop tab
    - Add /Common/VM_LAB_2_LBSF.app/VM_LAB_2_LBSF_remote_desktop_1